Winter Outlook 2022-2023

 Expected energy not served (EENS) means the expected amount of energy not being served to consumers during the period considered, due to system capacity shortages or unexpected outages of assets.

-• How are ENTSO-E neighbouring countries considered in the Winter Outlook?
+• How are ENTSO-E neighbouring countries considered in the Seasonal Outlook?

 The interconnected system is a key resource for wider system adequacy.
-ENTSO-E’s Winter Outlook gives results for all ENTSO-E member systems.
+ENTSO-E’s Seasonal Outlook gives results for all ENTSO-E member systems.
 Data inputs and assumptions from neighbouring interconnected countries are also integrated into the modelling.
 As in every Outlook, data is collected for Turkey and included in the assessment as a market zone.
-The system of Great Britain is strongly interconnected in the North Sea region and a dedicated collaboration is set up with National Grid ESO to exchange data and align the ENTSO-E Outlook and the recently published National Grid ESO Outlook.
+The system of Great Britain is strongly interconnected in the North Sea region and a dedicated collaboration is set up with National Grid ESO to exchange data.
 Other neighbouring systems are modelled in a simplified manner by fixed flows or assuming zero flows for the purpose of identifying adequacy risks.

 Previous Outlooks